Wedding Expense Tracker — Free Google Sheets Template

 Frequently Asked Questions

-How much does an average wedding cost in 2026?
+How much does a wedding cost in 2026?

 The average US wedding costs between $30,000 and $35,000, according to industry surveys from The Knot and WeddingWire.
 However, costs vary significantly by region.
 Weddings in major metro areas like New York City, San Francisco, or Chicago often exceed $50,000, while weddings in smaller cities and rural areas can come in well under $20,000.
 The biggest factors are guest count, venue choice, and geographic location.
 Our free spreadsheet template helps you set a realistic budget based on your specific situation.